seratch/notion-sdk-jvm/README.md

 )
 ```

-#### Why is not JSON serialization pluggable?
+#### Why isn't JSON serialization pluggable?

-As of today, we don't support other JSON libraries yet.
+We don't support other JSON libraries yet.
 There are two reasons:

 ##### Necessity of polymorphic serializers for list objects